Contrast-Security-OSS/docs/content/admin/org_settings/integrations/TFS.md

 **Personal Access Token** | The token associated with your user to [authenticate to your host](https://www.visualstudio.com/en-us/docs/integrate/get-started/auth/overview).
 **Host** | The JIRA URL; must be accessible from the Contrast interface instance being configured

 Once you complete the fields, click **Test connection**.
-This process may take a few minutes, depending on the number of your VSTS/TFS projects.
-The test verifies that Contrast can reach the VSTS/TFS instance and that the specified user can log in.
+This process may take a few minutes, depending on the number of your VSTS or TFS projects.
+The test verifies that Contrast can reach the VSTS or TFS instance and that the specified user can log in.

 <a href="assets/images/VSTS-TFS-integration.png" rel="lightbox" title="VSTS Integration"><img class="thumbnail" src="assets/images/VSTS-TFS-integration.png"/></a>